smartdevicelink/sdl_evolution/proposals/NNNN-webengine-projection-mode.md

 ## Introduction

 This proposal is created based on discussion in https://github.com/smartdevicelink/sdl_evolution/issues/767.
-It extends [SDl-0240 - WebEngine support for SDL JavaScript](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0240-sdl-js-pwa.md) with a projection mode (formally known as OpenHMI) that was introduce with [SDL-0031 Mobile Projection](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0031-mobile-projection.md).
+It extends [SDl-0240 - WebEngine support for SDL JavaScript](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0240-sdl-js-pwa.md) with a projection mode (formerly known as OpenHMI) that was introduced with [SDL-0031 Mobile Projection](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0031-mobile-projection.md).

 ## Motivation

-This chapter describes a feature made possible using a WebEngine.
+This proposal describes a feature made possible using a WebEngine.
 A WebEngine can come with a web page rendering component described as a WebView in this proposal.
 The proposal describes how apps based on a WebEngine can be presented not only using system templates but that can control the WebView using the app's document object.

 ## Proposed solution